-Tenacious and determined to keep the tradition alive, Alex Bellegarde hosts a dynamic weekly jam session that draws promising talents and renowned jazz musicians from near and afar.
-Leading jam sessions at various clubs in Montreal for more than 20 years, his first experience at a jam sessions was down at Jazzons in the Quartier Latin district of Montreal in 97 with bassist Skip Bey leading. read on »
+Tenacious and determined to keep the tradition alive, Alex Bellegarde hosts a dynamic weekly jam session that draws promising talents and renowned jazz musicians from near and far.
+Leading jam sessions at various clubs in Montreal for more than 20 years, his first experience at a jam session was down at Jazzons in the Quartier Latin district of Montreal in 97 with bassist Skip Bey leading. read on »

 By 97, he was back in town checking out Montreal's effevescent jazz scene and playing at many of the weekly jam sessions.
 Influenced greatly by bassist, the late Skip Bey, he was a member of the Vic Vogel Octet and played with Vogel's guest, saxophonist Jimmy Heath, at the Montreal Jazz Festival.